Dream of one day taking on the biggest, toughest, most iconic climbs that each year shape the spectacular Tour de France?

 Col du Lautaret (to Col du Galibier):10.5km - 5%

-We will be using the scenic, steady Col du Lautaret as a warm-up for the Galibier to follow.
+The scenic, steady Col du Lautaret is for many 'the warm-up' for the Galibier to follow.
 The perfect chance to soak up some incredible glacial views and liven up for the real challenge beyond!

 Col du Galibier (from Col du Lautaret): 8.5km - 7%